projectacrn/acrn-hypervisor/doc/tutorials/docbuild.rst

 documentation.
 For generating all the API documentation, there is a dependency on having the ``acrn-kernel`` repo's contents available too (as described previously).
-You'll get a sphinx warning if that repo is not set up as described, but you can be ignore that warning if you're not planning to publish.
+You'll get a sphinx warning if that repo is not set up as described, but you can ignore that warning if you're not planning to publish.

 .. code-block:: bash